MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ni-ntddscsi-ioctl_scsi_pass_through_ex.md

 The <b>IOCTL_SCSI_PASS_THROUGH_EX</b>
      control code request is the extended version of the <b>IOCTL_SCSI_PASS_THROUGH</b> request.
-This request provides support for bidirectional data transfers and allows a command data block (CDB) &gt; 16 bytes.
+This request provides support for bidirectional data transfers and allows a command data block (CDB) > 16 bytes.

 Allows an application to send almost any SCSI command to a target device, with the following restrictions:
 <ul>